An accelerated frequency-independent solver for oscillatory differential equations

 The Chebyshev expansion of a function $f:[a,b] \to \mathbb{C}$ is the series

 where

 and

-The following theorem, which can be found in a slightly different form in \cite{trefethen}, gives an estimate on the size of the Chebyshev coefficients of $f$. \begin{theorem} If $f,f',f'',\ldots,f^{(k-1)}$ are absolutely continuous on $[a,b]$ and
+The following theorem, which can be found in a slightly different form in \cite{trefethen}, gives an upper bound on the magnitudes of the Chebyshev coefficients of $f$. \begin{theorem} If $f,f',f'',\ldots,f^{(k-1)}$ are absolutely continuous on $[a,b]$ and